|Rating:||8.1 / 10|

 The MSR Windburner Personal stove shares all the advantages of this stove type.
 It comes as a complete all-in-one set that includes the burner, stabilising stand and integrated pot which includes an insulated pot and handle.
 All pieces of the basic kit, including a 100 gram gas canister that fits inside a nice neat self contained unit.
 All you need to purchase is the fuel and if you really feel like it the optional accessories that include a hanging kit (unique to MSR), coffee press for the coffee lovers out there and/or the optional 1.8 Duo Pot for those cooking for larger meals.

-Given these these negatives why then would you choose the Windburner over the much cheaper (by $70 at the time of this review) equivalent Jetboil integrated stove?
-If you just compare the Windburner based purely on price and pot size you wouldn’t pick it but when you look at all the features you soon realise that the MSR unit is good value for money.
+Given these these negatives why then would you choose the Windburner over the much cheaper (by around $70 at the time of this review) equivalent Jetboil integrated stove?
+If you just compare the Windburner based purely on price and pot size you wouldn’t pick it but when you look at all the features you soon realise that the MSR unit does what it is designed to do, work well in windy conditions, and is good value for money.

 To start one thing I have noticed with MSR is that while they don’t necessarily build the lightest weight equipment, they do build relatively lightweight, robust and reliable gear that will last for many years.
 This stove is no different; the Windburner just feels robust and well made.
 While I have criticised this stove for not having an electric starter it does however increase reliability.
 Electric starters while reliable, are potentially a weak point on any stove and if something is going to go wrong a number of years down the track then this is likely to be where a problem will occur.
-I will always carry a Fire Steel just in case the starter unit doesn’t work.
+I will always carry a Fire Steel just in case!

 The biggest feature on this stove is the ability to cope with significant wind conditions and this is where paying that extra price pays off.
 For most hikers having a stove that copes with windy conditions probably isn’t a major consideration however if you hike in the Australian Alps or in other areas above the tree line where there isn’t much wind protection, then this is one of the few stoves on the market that not only copes with windy conditions but thrives.